Resources

 • Receiving tax advantages

-Not all cooperatives are incorporated.
-However, if you decide to incorporate, you’ll need to take the following steps:
+If you decide to incorporate, you’ll need to take the following steps:

 • Write bylaws: Bylaws are the rules of your co-op.
 The board of directors establishes bylaws during the process of setting up a new company.
 Creating bylaws will be the step you take after your co-op is legally formed.
-You do not generally need to file bylaws with your state unless you are applying for non-profit status.
+You do not generally need to file bylaws with your state unless you are applying for nonprofit status.
 Your bylaws should include information such as the name and address of the business, board member duties, and meeting and record-keeping procedures.
 Be sure to consult your state’s statutes to help you create bylaws.
 You might ask a lawyer to ensure your bylaws comply with the laws in your state.

 5. Create a Business Plan